 That historic transaction also provides a clue to what constitutes ecommerce.
 In basic terms, it is a commercial transaction conducted online.
 That is, whenever you use the internet to sell or buy something, you are taking part in ecommerce.

 We’ve come a long way from August 1994.
 Ecommerce transactions have risen in the last two decades.
-By 2014, worldwide ecommerce sales had reached $1.3 trillion.
+By 2014, worldwide sales had reached an ecommerce valuation of $1.3 trillion.
 They are set to reach $2.8 trillion by the end of 2018 and — wrap your heads around this — exceed 4 trillion after 2020!

 According to our friends from Subscriptionly, answers to these questions are easily obtainable.
 By taking a closer look at some of the key factors that will define the future of ecommerce, we got to the following conclusion – ecommerce in the following years will heavily depend on 10 aspects: